get-glu/glu/docs/_coverpage.md

 # Glu

-> Progressive Delivery That Sticks
+> A Deployment Pipeline Framework That Sticks

 - A framework for orchestrating and introspecting delivery pipelines
 - Integrates with directly with Git, OCI and more (to come)